GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### In JavaScript, there is a beautiful, elegant, highly expressive language that is buried under a steaming pile of good intentions and blunders.
+> ### My rule of thumb is 1/3 of the schedule for design, 1/6 for coding, 1/4 for component testing, and 1/4 for system testing.
 >
-> ~ *Douglas Crockford*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts